112201047/Software-Engineering-Assignments/NotificationService/README.md

-# Dependency Inversion Principle
+# Dependency Inversion Principle - Notification Sercive

 This project contains the implementation of the **Dependency Inversion Principle (DIP)** using a notification service example.
 The project demonstrates how high-level modules depend on abstractions (`INotificationProvider`) rather than concrete implementations (SMS, Email, Push).

----

 ## Modules
 - `notification-providers` (library with notification provider interface and implementations)
 - `controller` (console app to demonstrate usage)

----

 ## Structure